International relations (1919–1939): Ukraine

 Between 1917 and 1920, several entities that aspired to be independent Ukrainian states came into existence.
 This period, however, was extremely chaotic, characterized by revolution, international and civil war, and lack of strong central authority.
 Many factions competed for power in the area that is today's Ukraine, and not all groups desired a separate Ukrainian state.
 Ultimately, Ukrainian independence was short-lived, as most Ukrainian lands were incorporated into the Soviet Union and the remainder, in western Ukraine, was divided among Poland, Czechoslovakia, and Romania.

 A Canadian scholar Orest Subtelny provides a context from the long span of European history:

 In 1919 total chaos engulfed Ukraine.
 Indeed, in the modern history of Europe no country experienced such complete anarchy, bitter civil strife, and total collapse of authority as did Ukraine at this time.
 Six different armies—those of the Ukrainians, the Bolsheviks, the Whites, the Entente [French], the Poles and the anarchists—operated on its territory.
 Kiev changed hands five times in less than a year.
 Cities and regions were cut off from each other by the numerous [military] fronts.
 Communications with the outside world broke down almost completely.
 The starving cities emptied as people moved into the countryside in their search for food.

-The Ukrainian War of Independence of 1917 to 1921 produced the Ukrainian Soviet Socialist Republic (in 1919 merged from the Ukrainian People's Republic and West Ukrainian People's Republic) which was quickly subsumed in the Soviet Union.
+The Ukrainian War of Independence of 1917 to 1921 produced the Ukrainian Soviet Socialist Republic (in 1919 merged from the Ukrainian People's Republic and West Ukrainian People's Republic) which joined the Soviet Union in 1922.